 In early 2017, building on recent visioning work by the Lee Highway community, the County will kick off and lead a community planning process for Lee Highway that takes a closer look at the long-term goals for this important corridor and its surrounding areas.
 The County is currently working on project scoping and pre-planning tasks to prepare.
 The planning process will include broad participation and many opportunities for input from residents, businesses, community groups and stakeholders.
 We encourage you to join the effort.

-A grassroots effort led by community leaders in north Arlington paved the way for a community-wide visioning process and the recently published Lee Highway Visioning Study.
+A grassroots effort led by community leaders in north Arlington paved the way for a community-wide visioning process and the recently published Lee Highway Visioning Study (May 2016).

 The vision, a culmination of a seven-month study, illustrates the best of the community's ideas and proposes key ingredients for the future of this important east-west corridor.
-If the vision becomes reality, Lee Highway will become a walkable, urban main street with a string of neighborhood activity centers between Rosslyn and East Falls Church, along with new transportation options, better public spaces and more.
+This vision calls for Lee Highway to become a walkable, urban main street with a string of neighborhood activity centers between Rosslyn and East Falls Church, along with new transportation options, better public spaces and more.

-The visioning document is not an adopted plan, but rather a compilation of ideas that provide a framework for more formal county plans and studies that will come later.
-The next steps include pre-planning tasks, in particular project scoping by planning staff, for a County-led planning process that is anticipated to kick off in early 2017.
+The visioning document is not an adopted plan, but rather a compilation of ideas that provide a framework for the formal County planning process that will kick off in 2017.

 Process, Scope & Timeline

 Read more about the participants in this process, view maps of previous research areas and review a projected timeline.